Sad-AI-dev/Sad-AI-dev/README.md

 Working on this project alongside me is [Arjen van Klaveren](https://arjenvklaveren.github.io/).
 My contributions include designing and implementing the software architecture and implementing gameplay systems in Unity.

-Alongside this project, I am developing a utils library for Unity.
+In parralel with this project, I am developing a utils library for Unity.
 The wiki for which can be found [here](https://github.com/Sad-AI-dev/SadUtils_Package/wiki).
 This package is solely developed by me and is actively being used in the **Quantum Gaming** project.

 <!-- Collapsable section about previous works -->